imranelalami/wordmungler/README.md

 # Simple Wordlist Generator

-A C-based wordlist generator inspired by [CUPP](https://github.com/Mebus/cupp) that creates personalized password lists for security testing.
+A C-based wordlist generator that creates personalized password lists for security testing.

 ## How it works

 1. Collects personal information (names, birthdates, pets, hobbies)
 2. Builds a base wordlist from the input
-3. Uses Hashcat to combine terms and apply a password rule from [](https://github.com/stealthsploit/Optimised-hashcat-Rule)
+3. Uses Hashcat to combine terms and apply a password rule from [this repo](https://github.com/stealthsploit/Optimised-hashcat-Rule)
 4. Outputs a baseline wordlist for testing

 ## Requirements